Al Francesco: History

-Born in Gary, Indiana, Al Francesco was drawn to gambling and card games early in life.
+Born in Gary, Indiana, Francesco was drawn to gambling and card games early in life.
 By his late teens, he was already honing his skills in neighborhood games of Greek Rummy, and before long, Francesco was winning regularly.
 Eventually, he was earning $5,000 per year – then the equivalent to an average annual salary.

-In 1963, Al Francesco moved to California.
-That same year, Edward O. Thorpe’s book, ‘’Beat the Dealer” was published.
+In 1963, Francesco moved to California.
+That same year, Edward O. Thorp’s book, ‘’Beat the Dealer” was published.
 The book demonstrated with mathematical proof that card counting could overcome the casinos’ advantage in blackjack, and laid out the details of Thorpe's 10 Count System for card counting.

-After significant study and practice, Al Francesco found consistent success at the blackjack tables.
+After significant study and practice, Francesco found consistent success at the blackjack tables.
 In fact, he was winning so frequently that multiple casinos began banning him from their blackjack tables.
 Once open gambling opportunities proved too difficult, Francesco stopped playing for nearly 8 years.
 During that time, casinos began to evolve to lower the advantage card counters were able to achieve at their tables.
 They stopped playing blackjack with a single deck and began dealing with four deck shoes.

-Al Francesco was introduced to the Revere Advance Count method when another mathematician turned author, Lawrence Revere, published a new card counting method in his 1969 book, “Playing Blackjack as a Business.”
+Francesco was introduced to the Revere Advance Count method when another mathematician turned author, Lawrence Revere, published a new card counting method in his 1969 book, “Playing Blackjack as a Business.”
 The new Revere strategy proved to be a winning one for Francesco, and ultimately brought him back to the casinos to exploit his advantage once again.
 But just as happened before, the more Francesco won, the fewer casino floors on which he was allowed to gamble.